scng/RepData_PeerAssessment1/PA1_template.md

 4. Make a histogram of the total number of steps taken each day and Calculate and report the mean and median total number of steps taken per day.
 Do these values differ from the estimates from the first part of the assignment?
 What is the impact of imputing missing data on the estimates of the total daily number of steps?
     + Reuse the steps in the first part of this assignment on the new dataset.
 A new histogram is generated, and the median and mean values are calculated.
-    + The median and mean values for the new dataset are the same : 10770.
-Compare to the median and mean values calculated in the first part (median=10760 and mean=10770), the median value has increased by 10 while the mean value remain the same
-    + There is not much impact on the estimates of the total daily number of steps after inputting the missing data

     ```r
     a3_sumSteps <- aggregate(steps ~ date, data=a3, FUN=sum)